LvZut/Modeling-wolf-population-in-the-Netherlands/README.md

 The first notebook contains the most recent code.
 The second notebook is an older implementation containing a model with only a single predator and a single prey.

 ### Dependencies
 To run the code you need jupyter notebook.
-To install this for Python 3, run the command:
+If you use an Anaconda Distribution, jupyter notebook is already installed.
+For others,  install jupyter notebook for Python 3 with the following run the command:
     ```
     pip3 install jupyter
     ```